Merzasphor/MWSE/docs/source/apis/tes3.md

 			- `attribute` (number): *Optional.
 Default:* `tes3.effectAttribute.nonResistable` Maps to values in [`tes3.effectAttribute`](https://mwse.github.io/MWSE/references/effect-attributes/) namespace.
 			- `type` (number): *Optional.
 Default:* `0`.
 			- `value` (number): *Optional.
 Default:* `0`.
-			- `onResist` (function): The function passed as `onResist` will be used on any of the game's spell resistance checks.
+			- `resistanceCheck` (function): The function passed as `resistanceCheck` will be used on any of the game's spell resistance checks.
 The function should return boolean values.

 		- triggerBoundWeapon(`id`): Performs weapon summoning logic.
 			**Parameters:**